Chaitalykundu/Web-Development/01-HTML/1-Basics/16-Froms/00-theory.md

 &nbsp;

-# Why use HTML Form
+# Why do we use HTML Form

 HTML forms are required if you want to collect some datas from the site visitor.